kleberkunha/Social_media_Project/client/README.md

 ## Content used to learn is from the youtube page (LAMA DEV).
 ## This App was made from zero, following the course online.
 ## This App is only for Studies nothing else is involved!
-## Thanks to the channel LAMA DEV that help us to learn how to code and how to think as one :)
+## Thanks to the channel LAMA DEV that help us to learn how to code.